Updated: Nov 28, 2020

 1. My favorite so far.
 I bet I know what you're thinking, "that looks like a fanny pack!"
 You could make that argument but please observe that it's a flat-fitting belt and you can't beat the function.
 Hands-free, sleek and adjustable to your body so you're not constantly bumping into it, you can hide it under your shirt or jacket (so your dog isn't radar-locking on the bag and trying to get at it), zips closed, waterproof, fits most phones, pockets for poo bags, and removable carabiner(s) to attach other items like a leash or whatever.
 Our trainers often wear these in classes to keep their hands free, and they come in a variety of colors. (https://www.doogusa.com/products/doog-walkie-belt-navy-yellow-improved-design)

 2. I prefer a sleeker bag as opposed to the old school cup-style pouch because I'm prone to knocking it and possibly sending treats bouncing about.
-Best to avoid the pouch that holds everything but the kitchen sink otherwise you'll be fumbling for treats, risk stuff falling out (phone), gets bulky, and attachments bounce and clang around as you move.
-In the case of the cross-body bag--when it's heavy it swings around into your dog's face when you bend over.
+Best to avoid the pouch that holds everything but the kitchen sink otherwise you'll be fumbling, risk stuff falling out (phone), and attachments bounce and clang around as you move.
+In the case of the cross-body bag--when it's heavy it can swing around into your dog's face when you bend over.
 To each their own though; you might have your reasons for carrying more.
 That being said, the following are recommended as slightly better in design than others; note that they have both a cross-body and belt clip option, a method to seal off treats from spilling out yet treats are easily accessible and bag is compartmentalized so you can keep your stuff clean & dry (hopefully):

 These next little silicone goodies are simply just a food dispenser, and easily washable.
 Marketed as BPA-free, they still don't keep fresh treats soft if left in the pouch.
 I noticed several reviews where customers complained about the device falling off -- remember what I said earlier about those side pouches getting in your way?
 Maybe it's just me <sigh>